 Reflection on committee programme per year and on whether the objectives of such programmes were achieved

-Over the 5 year term under review the Committee had a busy legislative schedule dealing with 10 Amendment bills and thus conducted only 5 of the 9 oversight trips it had planned in addition to 2 joint oversight trips dealing with violence against foreigners and border security respectively.
+Over the 5-year term under review the Committee had a busy legislative schedule dealing with 10 Amendment bills and thus conducted only 5 of the 9 oversight trips it had planned in addition to 2 joint oversight trips dealing with violence against foreigners and border security respectively.
 The planned schedule of the Committee was, however, not strictly adhered to due to the need to adapt to arising issues of concern; availability of stakeholders to engage, as well as schedule and budgetary constraints to travel.
 The Committee also conducted a lengthy inquiry into State Capture in the last 18 months of its term which dominated the programme of the Committee.

 Committee’s focus areas during the 5th Parliament